Finlay-Nelson/Zodiac--Hybrid-Plasmon-Microscopy/README.md

-# A High Resolution Plasmonic Sensing Microscopy Platform
+# A High Resolution Multi-modal Plasmon Microscopy Platform

 Electrical impedance imaging is a burgeoning field in electrochemistry, materials, and electrophysiology.
 Given here is an account of a high-resolution hybrid sensing / imaging platform from which maps of electrical impedance can be constructed with resolutions < 500nm, with samples ranging from simple polymers and coatings, to complex biological systems.